Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 # Getting started with xApps

-In this tutorial, you will learn how to create a basic app using Cognigy.
-The app will collect email addresses from users via a voice channel and display an adaptive card for data entry.
-We will also implement SMS functionality to send a link to the app via SMS.
+In this tutorial, you will learn how to create a basic xApp using Cognigy.
+The xApp will collect email addresses from users via a voice channel and display an adaptive card for data entry.
+We will also implement SMS functionality to send a link to the xApp via SMS.

 This tutorial contains two parts:

 - [Basic](#form-data-collection--basic).
-You will create a basic app using xApp Nodes.
+You will create a basic xApp using xApp Nodes.
 No credentials are required.
 - [Advanced](#form-data-collection--advanced).
 You will extend the existing Flow through voice channel settings and add an SMS Node.
 Voice provider credentials are required.

 ## Form data collection: Basic